ivogt161/abeliansurfaces/README.md

 find ./data/curve_data -type f | parallel "sage nonmaximal.py {} --scheme new --logfile new_2022_12_04.log"
 ```

+### Where are the large results in your paper?

+They can be obtained from [here](https://github.com/BarinderBanwait/barinderbanwait.github.io/raw/master/results_big_corrected_torsion.csv.gz).
+They will need to be decomporessed after download.

 ## Project layout
 The directory layout is as follows